Lookalike Trade Marks – Competition Is Fine But Unfair Competition Is Not

 What about the goods?

-Turning to the two sets of goods they were found to be identical or similar in respect of most of the class 9 specification, including sunglasses and in respect of all the class 14 and 18 goods claimed.
+Turning to the two sets of goods, they were found to be identical or similar in respect of most of the class 9 specification.
+Including sunglasses and in respect of all the class 14 and 18 goods claimed.
 The Art.
-8(1)(b) ground of opposition therefore succeeded in respect of all of the goods claimed by Mr Chen except for a very narrow range of class 9 goods, namely apparatus, instruments and cables for electricity; safety, security, protection and signalling devices; devices for treatment using electricity; magnets, magnetisers and demagnetisers; apparatus and instruments for controlling electricity; electric and electronic components; photovoltaics; electricity and mains apparatus; uninterruptible power supply apparatus; uninterruptible power supply apparatus (battery); regulated power supply apparatus; priezoelectric igniters; mains power units (electric-); electric power units (the “dissimilar class 9 goods”).
+8(1)(b) ground of opposition, therefore, succeeded in respect of all of the goods claimed by Mr Chen.
+Except for a very narrow range of class 9 goods, namely apparatus, instruments and cables for electricity; safety, security, protection and signalling devices; devices for treatment using electricity; magnets, magnetisers and demagnetisers; apparatus and instruments for controlling electricity; electric and electronic components; photovoltaics; electricity and mains apparatus; uninterruptible power supply apparatus; uninterruptible power supply apparatus (battery); regulated power supply apparatus; priezoelectric igniters; mains power units (electric-); electric power units (the “dissimilar class 9 goods”).

 A partial victory

-Mr Chen’s EUTM application was therefore rejected by the Opposition Division in respect of the majority of the class 9 goods claimed (including sunglasses) and in relation to all of the class 14 and 18 goods covered.
+Mr Chen’s EUTM application was therefore rejected by the Opposition Division in respect of the majority of the class 9 goods claimed (including sunglasses) and in relation to all of class 14 and 18 goods covered.
 For the remaining dissimilar class 9 goods, the EUTM application was allowed to proceed.

 Appeal to the Fifth Board of Appeal

-The Fifth Board of Appeal first considered the similarity of the conflicting marks and came to a rather different conclusion to the Opposition Division.
+The Fifth Board of Appeal first considered the similarity of the conflicting marks and came to a rather different conclusion to the trade mark Opposition Division.
 In the Board’s opinion, the trade marks were similar only to a very low degree.
 According to the Board, the difference between the marks would not go unnoticed by the relevant public.
 This was particularly the case since the differences concerned the initial elements (the letter “Be” in the case of the mark applied for and the letter “Ra” in the case of the opponent’s mark).